jonsowman/ferret/README.markdown

 librtty
 -------

-This project also includes librtty, an Arduino library for generating an RTTY bitstream to be fed into an FM transmitter.
+This project also includes librtty [/ˈlɪbərti/], an Arduino library for generating an RTTY bitstream to be fed into an FM transmitter.
 Uses a potential divider on the Arduino output pin, providing the correct voltages to set the frequency shift.

 **Usage as follows**: call this line before setup():
-`RTTY rtty(radio_txd_pin, baud_rate, stop_bits)`
+`RTTY rtty(radio_txd_pin, baud_rate, stop_bits, CHECKSUM_CRC16)`

 Then call the `transmit()` function with the string you wish to send, forex:
 `rtty.transmit("This is my string\r\n")`